Tanner1638/Mystic-Web-Interface/README.md

 - Added common variable caching for extremely increased efficiency with bot responsiveness.
 - Added ability to disable stable bot from remote hosting through command rather than stopping the server when working on the bot.
 - Added ability to specify what type of action Reaction Role will perform for assigning roles.
 (1. react/unreact -> give/remove role || 2. react/unreact -> give but not remove)
+- fixed unnecessary processing of invites and api fetched invites on guild member add.